serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

 ## Summary

 We explored the path to creating a serverless application from scratch, starting with a boiler plate template.
-We then customized the code, tested the code locally, then deployed it to AWS Lambda.
+We then customized the code, tested the code locally, and deployed it to AWS Lambda.
 Finally, we accessed the public function via the HTTP endpoint, and also looked at some error conditions and use cases.
-At the end of it all, we created a fully functional serverless backed email service, sending out emails via the Mailgun email service provider.
+At the end of it all, we created a fully functional serverless backed email service that sent out emails via the Mailgun email service provider.